kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 - Garbage Collection
 - Data Dependencies for notifying the `Client`

-It's easy for me to list out where the implementation of our cache has ended up and what it does, but there's a long list of reasons, discussions, and failed experiments behind each change and feature, we've introduced.
-It's almost a shame to not mention them since each problem related to Graphcache felt like the hardest I'd work on for weeks at a time.
+It's easy for me to list out where Graphcache's implementation has ended up and what it does, but there's a long list of reasons, discussions, and failed experiments behind each change and feature, we've introduced.
+It's almost a shame to not mention them, since each problem we encountered felt like the hardest I'd work on for weeks at a time.
 However, the important takeaway is that we focus on making each of our features intuitive, which is best exemplified by the [detailed warnings and errors](https://formidable.com/open-source/urql/docs/graphcache/errors/) Graphcache